 I firmly belong in the former camp because I prefer:

-• The ventilation only mesh can provide (as someone with a high metabolism and living in a sub-tropical climate, I find non-mesh chairs too sweat-inducing).
+- The superior ventilation mesh offers (as someone with a high metabolism and living in a sub-tropical climate, I find non-mesh chairs too sweat-inducing).

 ErgoTune set out to create a hybrid mesh that gives you the best of both worlds by marrying the softness of fabric with the ventilation properties of classic polyethylene mesh.